 Even when there IS a legitimate conspiracy theory, it doesn’t mean that it is okay to be a “conspiracy theorist prepper.”
 You just waste time talking about all those cover ups and plots.

 I personally prefer to avoid these types of preppers because I’d rather save my time and energy for doing actual prep work instead of listening to bitching and complaining about conspiracies.

 The Tunnel Vision Prepper

 A tunnel vision prepper is someone who is so convinced that XYZ disaster is going to happen that he spends all his time preparing for that specific disaster.
-Of course some disasters are more likely than others (like these disasters which are most likely to strike).
-And we each have disaster scenarios which worry us on a personal level more than others.
+Of course some disasters are more likely than others.
+And we each have disaster scenarios that worry us on a personal level more than others.
 But focusing on one type of disaster isn’t going to help you.

-I find that tunnel vision preppers often overlook the very basics – like going to great lengths to prepare for a grid outage but forgetting to secure their homes from burglars.
+I find that tunnel vision preppers often overlook the very basics – like going to great lengths to prepare for a long term power outage but forgetting to secure their homes from burglars.

 You don’t need to avoid tunnel vision preppers completely.
 Often, they are so focused on the one disaster that they have thought out every single detail of it.
 This can be very valuable information for you.

 However, tunnel vision preppers can often waste your time in a discussion because they don’t want to talk about anything but their particular disaster.

 Gun rights is a really popular topic in the prepper and survival communities.
 I don’t want to get into the politics of it here.
 But I do want to warn you to avoid gun enthusiast preppers.
 These are the types of preppers who are so fixated on their guns that they fail to fully plan or prepare for disasters.